As I kick off my campaign for City Council, I want to make you a promise:

 I want to see a democracy in which candidates tell voters about themselves, and then voters decide which candidate they prefer.
 I’m tired of seeing elections devolve into feuds.
 I want better for Cleveland Heights.

 Perhaps this exposes the idealist part of me, but I embrace my ideals.
 After all, if we have nothing that we’re reaching for, that’s when we sink, stagnate, and lose our way.

 I am also making this pledge because part of my vision for our city is engaging our community and bringing our residents into our decision-making processes earlier and more often.
-Cleveland Heights has many challenges to address, and whoever ultimately becomes mayor will need all of us to come together to work toward our collective goals.
-If the first thing our soon-to-be-mayor needs to do is bridge community divides created by negative campaigning, this will obstruct the essential work to be done.
+Cleveland Heights has many challenges to address, and we will need all members of our City Council and our mayor to come together to work toward our collective goals.
+If the first thing our incoming government needs to do is bridge community divides created by a negative election season, this will obstruct the essential work to be done.

 I may disagree with other candidates.
 After all, no two people agree on absolutely everything.
 But when I do, I won’t question anyone’s character.
 I’ll simply say, “I disagree,” and then I’ll tell you why.
 Disagreements are inevitable.
 What’s important is HOW we disagree.
 We can do so with civility and respect—and even kindness.

-Some have told me that if I’m not willing to go after other candidates, then I’m not “in it to win it.”
-Perhaps that’s true.
-If sowing division in our community is the cost of winning this election, that’s a price I’m not willing to pay.
+For me, if sowing division in our community is the cost of winning an election, that’s a price I’m not willing to pay.
 On the national level we’ve seen what happens when candidates stoke discord as a path to victory.
-We can and must do better.
+Here in Cleveland Heights, we can and must do better.